api3dao/vitepress-docs/docs/guides/index.md

 present a full and comprehensive list.
 Guides for the most part are specific to either a dAPP developer or an API provider.

+Some of the guides use the Remix IDE.
+When you close the Remix IDE or change workspaces, Remix will lose track of any deployed contracts.
+This guide will step you through the process to reload a deployed contract in order to interact with it again.

 ## dAPP Developers

 ::: danger